Mt. Rokko 六甲山

 The highest peak

 Although technically not a single mountain, but rather a cluster of mountain ranges, Mt.
 Rokko does have a mountain peak named Rokko Saikoho (literally, "Rokko's highest peak"), which towers 931.6 meters high.
 Thanks to its height, this point can be seen from both Kobe and Osaka , which has made it a shared symbol for both cities.
-Similarly, you can see both cities should you scale to the top.
+Similarly, you can see both cities should you climb to the top.

 Look out over Kobe and Osaka